unmtransinfo/Badapple2-API/README.md

 * Docker Compose

 ## Setup (Local Installation)
-The steps below will allow one setup the databases (badapple_classic + badapple2), API, UI on your own system.
+The steps below will install the databases (badapple_classic + badapple2), API, and UI on your system.
 1. Install docker engine: https://docs.docker.com/engine/install/
 2. (Optional) modify `local.env`
     * If you want to include activity outcomes ("activity" table), you will need to change `DB_PGDUMP_URL` to "https://unmtid-dbs.net/download/Badapple2/badapple_classic_full.pgdump" and `DB2_PGDUMP_URL` to "https://unmtid-dbs.net/download/Badapple2/badapple2_full.pgdump"